jorge0136/gooseify/readme.md

 Some text is required on your page for the goose to stand on.

+Note you only need yarn to do any building if you are developing gooseify.

 ## Features

 - Animated goose that drops into the webpage on load.